If you're looking for all of my Freezer recipes you can find links to those recipes or how to's on my Freezer Meals page.

-Buying fresh fruits and vegetables to dehydrate
+Buying fresh fruits, vegetables and herbs to dry

 If you like to buy fresh fruits, vegetables, and herbs at the supermarket or Farmer's market while they are farm fresh and in-season you can dehydrate the surplus so you can continue to enjoy the flavors of your favorite fresh foods all year long.

 Fresh vegetables can be dehydrated and added to all of your favorite soup and stew recipes.
 Rehydrated vegetables can be cooked the same as if they were freshly purchased.